hshn/angular-provide/README.md

 import { ServiceClass } from './service';

-// ServiceClass will be registered as `foo` let provider = provide.service('foo', ServiceClass);
+// ServiceClass will be registered as `foo`. let provider = provide.service('foo', ServiceClass);
 ```